MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsNetworkRoamingPolicy.md

 ## SYNOPSIS

-Set-CsTeamsNetworkRoamingPolicy allows IT Admins to create or update policies for Network Roaming and Bandwidth Control experiences in Microsoft Teams
+Set-CsTeamsNetworkRoamingPolicy allows IT Admins to create or update policies for Network Roaming and Bandwidth Control experiences in Microsoft Teams.

 ## SYNTAX